Missouri eviction prevention and homeless assistance.

 Homeless assistance is also available in Missouri.
 The first resource available is an emergency shelter, in which guests have a place to stay, free meals, or clothing.
 They then may be qualified for transitional housing units in Missouri.
 Case management is offered there.
 The last step is permanent housing placement, and there may be some government grants as part of that process for a security deposit.
 Less common will be funds to pay for moving costs or first months rent.

 While not always available, some of the non-profits will help homeowners that are facing foreclosure and homelessness.
 Some solutions may be free foreclosure counseling or help in applying for federal government mortgage and loan modifications.
+There is also free legal aid.
 Some of the agencies in Missouri may be HUD approved housing counseling organizations.
+Find additional sources of assistance with paying a mortgage from various agencies.

 The demand for housing assistance is high, and resources are limited.
 Financial aid is usually first come and served, and some eviction assistance programs focus on the elderly or disabled.
 There are also resources for veterans in Missouri.
 Any cash assistance paid out will also go to landlords or other creditors.